18F/handbook/pages/18f/chapters/design.md

     {% slack_channel "teamops" %} for further instructions.
 - **Images:** Most images published by government agencies are in the public domain and thus free to use.
-  - The product design team maintains guidance on [government photography resources](https://github.com/18F/visual-design/wiki/Government-photography).
+  - The product design team has guidance on [government photography resources](https://github.com/18F/visual-design/wiki/Government-photography).
   - You can use `incategory:PD_US_Government` as part of a search query on Wikimedia Commons: